i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   n = 0
   ad = h

+  End of "ss" message pattern.

   // MixHash(ciphertext)
   // Save for New Session Reply KDF h = SHA256(h || encrypted payload section)

-  End of "ss" message pattern.
+  TODO tag = HKDF(...)

 {% endhighlight %}

 KDF for Payload Section (without Alice static key)
 ``````````````````````````````````````````````````

+Note that this is a Noise "N" pattern, but we use the same "IK" initializer
+as for bound sessions.

 .. raw:: html